 If undeposited FUTA tax is over \$100 on- Deposit it by-

 March 31 April 30

+June 30 July 31

 September 30 October 31

+December 31 January 31

-Note: If any deposit due date shown falls on a Saturday, Sunday, or legal holiday, you may deposit on the next business day.
+If any deposit due date falls on a Saturday, Sunday, or legal holiday, you may deposit on the next business day.

 How to deposit.
-If you are not required to use EFTPS (See Electronic deposit requirement on page 1), use Form 8109, Federal Tax Deposit Coupon, when you make each tax deposit.
+If you are not required to use EFTPS (see New electronic deposit requirement on page 1), use Form 8109, Federal Tax Deposit Coupon, when you make each tax deposit.
 The IRS will send you a book of deposit coupons when you apply for an employer identification number (EIN).
 Follow the instructions in the coupon book.
-If you do not have coupons, see section 11 in Circular E (Pub.
-15).
+If you do not have Form 8109, see section 11 in Circular E.